SynologyOpenSource/synology-csi/README.md

 ## Installation
 ### Prerequisites
 - Kubernetes versions 1.19 or above
-- Synology NAS running DSM 7.0 or above
+- Synology NAS running:
+    * DSM 7.0 or above
+    * DSM UC 3.1 or above
 - Go version 1.16 or above is recommended
 - (Optional) Both [Volume Snapshot CRDs](https://github.com/kubernetes-csi/external-snapshotter/tree/v4.0.0/client/config/crd) and the [common snapshot controller](https://github.com/kubernetes-csi/external-snapshotter/tree/v4.0.0/deploy/kubernetes/snapshot-controller) must be installed in your Kubernetes cluster if you want to use the **Snapshot** feature